Neural Representations for Modeling Variation in Speech: Experimental setup

 \subsubsection{Visualization tool}

-The tool visualizes the dynamic time warping alignments and the corresponding alignment costs to highlight where the acoustic distance is highest.
-As such, this tool may be helpful for interpreting the acoustic distances returned by our models.
-For example, by highlighting that the acoustic differences between two pronunciations are most divergent at the end (or start) of a word.
-An illustration of the output (and interpretation) of this tool is shown in Figure~\ref{fig:hXXd-distance}, which compares the pronunciation of a Dutch speaker pronouncing /\textipa{hy:d}/ vs.~/\textipa{ho:d}/.
+For this study, we have developed a tool that visualizes the dynamic time warping alignments and the corresponding alignment costs to highlight where in the acoustic signal the differences between two pronunciations of the same word is most pronounced.
+As such, this tool may be helpful for interpreting the acoustic distances returned by our models, for example by highlighting that the acoustic differences between two pronunciations are most divergent at the end (or start) of a word.
+An illustration of the output (and interpretation) of this tool is shown in Figure~\ref{fig:hXXd-distance}, which compares the pronunciation of a Dutch speaker pronouncing the two non-words /\textipa{hy:d}/ vs.~/\textipa{ho:d}/.
 This example illustrates the relative influence of different phonemes on the acoustic distance within a word.
-The beginning of both pronunciations (/\textipa{h}/) is similar, whereas the middle part (comparing [\textipa{y:}] and [\textipa{o:}]) is much higher.
-The /\textipa{d}/ ending has a higher distance than the /\textipa{h}/ beginning, which may reflect perseverative coarticulation, despite the transcriptions being identical.
+The difference between the two pronunciations is lowest in the beginning of the word (/\textipa{h}/), whereas it is highest in the middle part (comparing [\textipa{y:}] and [\textipa{o:}]).
+The difference at the end (i.e.~/\textipa{d}/) is higher than at the beginning (for /\textipa{h}/), which may reflect perseverative coarticulation, despite the transcriptions being identical.
 An online demo of this visualization tool can be used to generate similar figures for any pair of recorded pronunciations.\footnote{\url{https://bit.ly/visualization-tool}}